 In January of 2020, the MOBT merged into the AACA Museum, Inc., where the bus collection was on display in the Richard O. Ullman Family Foundation Gallery.
-At the Museum, the historic bus fleet has grown to more than 50 buses, some more than 100 years old.
+At the museum, the historic bus fleet has grown to more than 50 buses, some more than 100 years old.
 A substantial portion of the fleet is on public display at any given time on nearly 6,000 square feet of dedicated exhibit space.
-Also, the AACA Museum boasts a comprehensive graphic historic “Timeline” of bus building in North America, perhaps the only one of its kind in the world, and a substantial collection of bus memorabilia.
+Also, the AACA Museum, Inc. boasts a comprehensive graphic historic “timeline” of bus building in North America, perhaps the only one of its kind in the world, and a substantial collection of bus memorabilia.

 Your support preserves bus transportation heritage